Offline AI: How Private, On-Device AI Works

 Offline AI is an artificial intelligence system that runs entirely on a local device using preloaded models and data, without sending requests to the internet.

-• This approach is often used when latency, privacy, or network reliability is a constraint, including some deployments related to AI options trading.
+- This approach is often used when latency, privacy, or network reliability is a constraint, such as field deployments, medical devices, and industrial systems.

 Key Distinctions and Mechanics: